Sexual selection in flowering plants: Gynoecium

+Controversy and alternative explanations

-Despite the wide-spread acceptance of sexual selection as an explanation of floral dimorphism, the question has not been definitively resolved.
+Despite the widespread acceptance of sexual selection as an explanation of floral dimorphism, the question of its importance relative to other selection mechanisms has not been definitively resolved.
 Numerous authors have failed to find consistent evidence, or at times any evidence, of pollinator preference for larger floral display areas.
 For these and other reasons, a number of authors have questioned various applications of sexual selection theory in flowers and plants.

 Darwin contemporary and correspondent Hermann Müller described a function for floral dimorphism under natural selection: pollinators visit larger male floral displays first, acquiring pollen before visiting smaller female floral displays, thereby promoting effective pollination.
 This 'sequence hypothesis' has been confirmed experimentally by other authors.